ShaneMcKeon/lncd_dataclub/README.md

 You'll need this repo `clone`d locally.
 Jump to [Repo Setup](#repo-setup) for that.

-  1. add code to a folder like `code_review/yyymmdd_intials`
+  1. create a new branch like `yyyymmdd_yourinitials`
-  1. create a new branch
+  1. add code to a folder like `code_review/yourintials/`
   1. push to your local fork
-  1. submit a pull request
+  1. submit a pull request on `LabNeuroCogDevel/lncd_dataclub` remote
   1. look at the reviews

 For more explict commands jump to [Code Review](#code-review).